 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-Let me discuss all truth about this both option so Database Professional can take the right decision.
+Let me discuss the all truth about these both option so Database Professional can take the right decision.

 ” The truth about to store images into the File System “

 You can serve this images or pictures as static files across the network.

 The Operating System can easily cache the image data for better access performance.

 ” The truth about to store images into the Database System “

 You can create a separate table or column for BLOB data type in which you can store images.